Qumulo/docs/platforms/hpe-apollo-4200-gen9/configuring-ilo.md

 ### To Reset the Baseboard Management Controller

-If you can't connect to the IPMI management console and your network configuration is correct, reset the BMC through an SSH or KVM Console session for the affected node.
+If you can't connect to the iLO management console and your network configuration is correct, reset the BMC through an SSH or KVM Console session for the affected node.

 ```
 # ipmitool bmc reset cold